idea-fasoc/fasoc/generators/memory-gen/README.md

 # Known Issues/Limitations:
 1. Capacity is in multiples of 2KB.
 2. Word size is 32.
-3. Supports only TSMC 65nm PDK.
+3. Supports TSMC 65nm and GF12nm PDKs.

 # Contact Details:
 For further questions, please feel free to contact us at idea-uva@virginia.edu.